gsarjeant/tkr/README.md

 ## Installation

-1. Download the latest tkr archive from https://subcultureofone.org/files/tkr/tkr.0.7.0.zip
+1. Download the latest tkr archive from [the packages page](https://gitea.subcultureofone.org/greg/tkr/packages)
-1. Copy the .zip file to your server and extract it
+1. Copy the `.tgz` file to your server and extract it
 1. Copy the `tkr` directory to the location you want to serve it from
     * on debian-based systems, `/var/www/tkr` is recommended
 1. Make the `storage` directory writable by the web server account.